Command line options

 --opacity=<opacity> 1.0 Set opacity on the geometry.
 Multiplied with the base color texture when present.

-Requires a default scene.
+Model specified by default.
 Usually used with Depth Peeling option.

 --roughness=<roughness> 0.3 Set the roughness coefficient on the geometry (0.0-1.0).
 Multiplied with the material texture when present.